Nuclear990/Trade-Finance-Blockchain/README.md

 This project is a complete prototype of an international trade finance workflow built on a private blockchain network using Hyperledger Besu with IBFT consensus.
 It demonstrates how blockchain can digitize and automate the movement of key trade documents such as the Letter of Credit (LC) and Bill of Lading (B/L), while coordinating actions between banks, companies, and shippers.

-The project models a realistic end-to-end trade process while remaining simple enough for learning, academic use, and interviews.

 **Project Overview**